OrchardLANL/DPFEHM.jl/README.md

 The final set-up step before moving on to solving the equations is to construct a heterogeneous conductivity field.
 Here, we use the package `GaussianRandomFields` to construct a conductivity field with a correlation length of 50 meters.
-The mean of the log-conductivity is `1e-4`meters/second (note that we use a natural logarithm when defining this), and the standard deviation of the log-conductivity is 1. `GaussianRandomFeilds` is used to construct a field in 2 dimensions and then it is copied through each of the layers, so that the heterogeneity only exists in the x and y coordinate directions, but not in the z direction.
+The mean of the log-conductivity is `1e-4`meters/second (note that we use a natural logarithm when defining this), and the standard deviation of the log-conductivity is 1. `GaussianRandomFields` is used to construct a field in 2 dimensions and then it is copied through each of the layers, so that the heterogeneity only exists in the x and y coordinate directions, but not in the z direction.
 ```julia
 lambda = 50.0#meters -- correlation length of log-conductivity
 sigma = 1.0#standard deviation of log-conductivity